Back to top anchor

-The Government is undertaking a work programme to modernise the Earthquake Commission Act 1993.
+The Government has completed work to modernise the Earthquake Commission Act 1993.

-Cabinet has made key policy decisions for a bill modernising the EQC Act, to be introduced in early 2022.
-See the proactively released key advice documents related to modernising the EQC Act Treasury Advice Related to Modernising the EQC Act Information Release.
+Cabinet made key policy decisions for the NHI Act in early 2022.
+See the proactively released key advice documents related to modernising the EQC Act Treasury Advice Related to Modernising the EQC Act Information Release (December 2021).

-The proposals will build on previous Treasury work on the Act, including the 2015 discussion document: New Zealand's Future Natural Disaster Insurance Scheme: Proposed changes to the Earthquake Commission Act 1993 (July 2015).
+The proposals also built on previous Treasury work on the EQC Act, including the 2015 discussion document: New Zealand's Future Natural Disaster Insurance Scheme: Proposed changes to the Earthquake Commission Act 1993 (July 2015).

-The bill to modernise the EQC Act will also implement 2020 Cabinet decisions on the treatment of mixed-use buildings under the EQC Act.
+The NHI Act also implements 2020 Cabinet decisions on the treatment of mixed-use buildings under the EQC Act.
 The implementation of these decisions was previously delayed due to Covid-19 priorities.
 See the Cabinet paper and minute on Mixed use buildings under the Earthquake Commission Act 1993.

 Māori and iwi consultation document